Subscribe to your competition

 /closed_lost_revival · stream

-Connection events at active opportunities mean the buyer just opened a second evaluation.
+Connection activities at active opportunities mean the buyer just opened a second evaluation.
 The account owner adapts the next call from "follow-up" to "competitive close" — same day.

 /account_activity · query